misakey/backend/docs/content/endpoints/generic.md

 ## 1.1.
 CSRF Token

-This endpoint allow to retreive the CSRF Token that must be sent in the header `X-CSRF-Token` with all HTTP verbs that can write data.
+This endpoint allow to retrieve the CSRF Token that must be sent in the header `X-CSRF-Token` with all HTTP verbs that can write data.

 ### 1.2.1. request